DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 Please note that the specific 'consent' under GDPR as a legal basis is not equivalent with 'informed consent' in the context of health research.
 For more information please consult the [Opinion 3/2019 concerning the Questions and Answers on the interplay between the Clinical Trials Regulation (CTR) and the General Data Protection regulation (GDPR)](https://edpb.europa.eu/our-work-tools/our-documents/opinion-art-70/opinion-32019-concerning-questions-and-answers_en) of the European data protection board.

 ##### Research project using 'public interest' as legal basis
-Applying public interest as legal basis for scientific research projects is advisable.
-For compliance with ethical guidelines, permission to archive the data for the purpose of future research, and possibly also educational purposes should be collected and documented.
+Scientific projects at public research institutions will often rely on publich interest as legal basis legal basis for the processing of personal data.
+For compliance with ethical guidelines, participant permission to archive the data for the purpose of future research, and possibly also educational purposes, should be collected and documented.

 ##### Research project using 'consent' as legal basis
 Consent is a possible legal basis for processing of personal data under GDPR.
 For processing of certain types of personal data, strict requirements apply and processing needs to be based on a condition in addition to the legal basis.
 Explicit consent is one such possible condition, which must be freely given, specific, informed and unambiguous (GDPR article 9, article 7, and recital 32).

-If consent is used as legal basis for processing of personal data consider asking for permission to archive the data for the purpose of future research, and possibly also educational purposes as part of both the informed and specific consent.
+If consent is used as legal basis for processing of personal data consider asking for permission to archive the data for the purpose of future research, and possibly also educational purposes, as part of both the informed and specific consent.
 Consult the links below, to see if you can use standard consent clauses, which can be reflected with machine readable metadata.

 Institutional resources on participant information and consent:
 * [NTNU - Samtykke for behandling av personopplysninger *Norwegian only*](https://i.ntnu.no/wiki/-/wiki/Norsk/Samtykke+for+behandling+av+personopplysninger "2024-07-19")